ykskb/phrag/docs/performance.md

 As explained in [mechanism](./mechanism.md), Phrag translates nested GraphQL queries into a single SQL, leveraging correlated subqueries and JSON functions.
 This model was compared against other possible models as below:

+- **SQL-per-nest Model**: a model of issueing a DB query per a nest level in this [branch](https://github.com/ykskb/phrag/tree/sql-per-nest-version) was actually an original idea for Phrag's resolver.
+Though this model fires DB queries more frequently, it was observed nearly as performant as subquery model with slightly less load on DB's CPU.
+Yet subquery model was chosen over this model since it performed slightly better and SQL-per-nest model is more suceptible to DB connection overhead, depending on environment setups.
+Performance measured for SQL-per-nest model can be found in [reference data](#sql-per-nest-model) below.

 - **Bucket Queue Model**: bucket queue model with [Superlifter](https://github.com/oliyh/superlifter) in this [branch](https://github.com/ykskb/phrag/tree/superlifter-version) was tested for comparison.
 The idea is to use buckets for firing batched SQL queries per a nest level.
 Though results are not included in this page, a model of resolving nested data by directly going through a query graph was more performant.
 Adding queues and resolving them through Promise (CompletableFuture) seemed to have some overhead.

-- **SQL-per-nest Model**: a model of issueing a DB query per a nest level in this [branch](https://github.com/ykskb/phrag/tree/sql-per-nest-version) was actually the original idea for Phrag's resolver.
-Though this model fires DB queries more frequently, it was observed nearly as performant as the subquery model and it had less load on DB's CPU by `20%` to `30%`.
-However, subquery model was chosen over this model since the performance of SQL-per-nest model can be affected by DB connection overhead, depending on environment setups.
-Also, subquery model still performed slightly better even though it had higher load on DB's CPU.
-It's a trade-off of performing subqueries & JSON serialization on DB side instead of application side.
-Performance measured for SQL-per-nest model can be found in [reference data](#sql-per-nest-model) below.

 ### Reference Data